- Hamlets & Lakes

 Thursday, February 18, 2016

-The Second Annual Murder Mystery at Chrissy's Cafe will take place February 28, 2016.
-There was a full house of detectives in 2015, as the audience dined and devoured.
-Show starts at 7:03pm, buffet dinner at 8:04.
+The Second Annual Murder Mystery at Chrissy's Cafe will take place February 18, 2016.
+"Death of Drama" starts at 7:03pm, buffet dinner at 8:04.

 Reservations required.
 Call 648-9905.